 Alternatives to Transfering Credit Card Debt

-It is recommended that you consult with a credit counselor for a credit card debt consolidation plan that is specific to your debt, your income, and your goals before just opting for a credit card balance transfer.
+It is recommended that you consult with a credit counselor for a credit card debt consolidation plan and debt relief programs that are specific to your debt, your income, and your goals before just opting for a credit card balance transfer.

 It’s important to consult with a professional debt counselor when you make a decision to have a healthier financial future, especially if you are starting off with credit card debt.
 Trying to navigate through the different options for debt consolidation can be intimidating on your own.
 However, a debt counselor can help you by asking you the questions that you may not be asking yourself.
 For example, do you want to pay off everything with minimal monthly payments?
 Or are you interested in getting things paid off as quickly as possible?
 Are you willing to sacrifice reducing your monthly budget in order to pay down your credit card debt?
 How much can you really afford to pay monthly while still maintaining your standard of living?
 And are you ready to make some changes in your spending?